Meetings

 UNTP development team meetings are held fortnightly at alternating times to accomodate participants from different timezones.
 Use the links below to add the calendar entries to your diary or add the meeting links.

 - Thursday 8am UTC Meetings.
 Every 4 weeks.
-Next meeting 31st Oct 2024.
-Add to your calendar.
+Next meeting 28th Nov 2024.
+Invitation Link.
 Join the meeting

 - Thursday 8pm UTC meetings.
 Every 4 weeks.
-Next meeeting 17th Oct 2024.
-Add to your calendar.
+Next meeeting 12th Dec 2024.
+Invitation link.
 Join the meeting

 Each meeting will generally work through open issues and pull requests.